SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 And even if tests for certain security issues are possible, then those might be received as an attack.
 This is the reason there will be no conformance test.

-Rather the standard requiring that CSPs provide proof of the fixed vulnerabilites themself.
+Rather the standard requiring that CSPs provide notice of the fixed vulnerabilites themself.